 - Sign an agreement to serve

 - Be currently completing, or intend to complete, course work necessary to begin a teaching career.

 High-need fields that fulfill the terms of the "Agreement to Serve" include mathematics, science, foreign language, bilingual education and English language acquisition, special education.
-The Department of Education maintains a list of low-income schools that qualify for fulfillment of the Agreement.
+For more information, visit The Department of Education's TEACH grant page.

 The Office of Student Financial Assistance State Programs, part of the Florida Department of Education, maintains several educational state-funded grants and scholarships.
 In addition, you'll also find a wealth of information concerning student financial assistance.